What are these things anyway?

 How do I prevent lice?

 The only sure-fire way to prevent the spread of lice is to not touch heads/hair with someone who has lice.
 That’s it.
 Preventative combing detects lice early, allowing for physical removal of nits before they hatch.

 What’s the best way to remove lice?

-Get a WelComb® Lice and Nit Removal Kit or a Dollar General Lice and Nit Removal Kit and follow our steps.
+If you’re wondering how to remove lice, all you need to do is purchase a WelComb® Lice and Nit Removal Kit or a Dollar General Lice and Nit Removal Kit and follow our steps.
 We know that physical removal is the only way to kill nits.
 Contrary to popular belief, there is no shampoo, conditioner or other treatment that will kill nits.
 That’s why it’s all about the comb!

 If only manual removal kills nits, how do modern pesticide-based lice treatments work?